gnudatalanguage/gdl/README.md

 GDL features integrated debugging facilities.
 Build-in widget functionality enables development of GUI-based software.
 GDL has also a Python bridge (Python code can be called from GDL; GDL can be compiled as a Python module).
+Development and maintanance of GDL is carried out targetting mainly Linux, BSD, OSX and Windows (MinGW, Cygwin).

 Other open-source numerical data analysis tools similar to GDL include [SciPy](http://www.scipy.org/),